 When Jesus heard that they had thrown him out, he found him and said, (Do you believe in the Son of Man?"
 He answered and said, "Who is he, sir, that I may believe in him?"

 Jesus said to him, "You have seen him, the one speaking with you is he."
-He said, "I do believe, Lord," and he worshiped him
+He said, "I do believe, Lord," and he worshiped him.

 The man comes to the final stage of his journey: faith and acceptance of Jesus as One who came from God; one who is the Messiah.
 This was what the Pharisees refused to accept.
 Then Jesus said, "I came into this world for judgment, so that those who do not see might see, and those who do see might become blind."
 Some of the Pharisees who were with him heard this and said to him, "Surely we are not also blind, are we?"
 Jesus said to them, "If you were blind, you would have no sin; but now you are saying, ‘We see,’ so your sin remains.
-Can you feel Jesus saying if the shoe fits, wear it.

 Jesus contrasts the journey of the man from physical blindness to physical sight, from spiritual blindness to spiritual insight.
 On the other hand those who should have spiritual insight further rush into spiritual blindness.

 Whereas they accuse the man of being born because of his sin, Jesus says the real sin is theirs because they refuse to believe in the truth of who he is and what he has been preaching.
+What do you take from this story and apply to your life?

 0 comments